-See more about: Blu-ray Ripper to copy Blu-ray movie contents to Final Cut Pro (FCP) on Mac
+See more about: All-in-one Blu-ray Converter to convert Blu-ray & DVD & Video & Audio for Final Cut Pro (FCP)

 I need to get a few clips from a couple of movies from a DVD (or the whole thing) and convert into ProRes format (or some other workable format) to edit it in my Final Cut Pro software, but have worked on this for quite a while but it's a real challenge.
 Is there any good and reliable ripping software out there can do this?

 Although downloading funny video and TV shows is easy in an increasingly downloadable world, there are several reasons to own DVD discs.
 DVD as a format providing full motion video and sound, the picture quality of DVD movie is very excellent.